lucasbento/is-package-dep/README.md

 ## API

 ### isPackageDep(packageName, [options])
-Returns a `Promise` that holds whether the package is installed or not.
+Returns a boolean value that holds whether the package is installed or not.

 #### packageName
 Type: `string`